Damko757/vut-tasker/README.md

 ### Sanity Bar

 On HomePage, there is SanityBar in a upper-right corner.
-It show, how much of (uncompleted) upcoming tasks there is.
+It shows, how much of (uncompleted) upcoming tasks there is.
 There are max 10 points.
-Each uncompleted task adds number depending on its type:
+Each uncompleted task, that is due in 14 days (technically 15) adds number depending on its type:

 - Exam: +2
 - Project: +1.5